dmi3aleks/ML/README.md

 1. if n is small, while m is large: create or add more features, then use a logistic regression or SVM without kernel.

 Note: a Neural Network is likely to work well for all of the cases above, but it is slower to train.

+### Applying SVM to Spam Classification

+Algorithm.
+1. preprocessing an email:
+- lower-casing all words;
+- stripping HTML (remove all the HTML tags);
+- normalizing URLs (all URLs get replaced with a fixed token, E.g. "httpaddr");
+- nomralizing email addresses;
+- normalizing numbers;
+- normalizing currency signs;
+- word stemming (using a dictionary form of a word);
+- removeal of non-words;
+1. extract features from the email:
+- map resulting text to word indices using a Vocabulary List (VL).
+VL is a list of words most commonly used in spam emails.
+- convert email to a feature vector of lenght N, where N is the amount of words in the Vocabulary List.
+Each vector element is a binary value indicating whether a given word from VL is present in a given email;
+1. train an SVM of a resulting set of vectors and corresponding labels;
+1. for any new email apply a transformation with weights from a trained SVM to obtain a spam/non-spam label.

 ## Clustering using K-means algorithm (unsupervised learning)